ruforavishnu/Delta-Deer/readme.md

 Commit#8 - Day 6 - Midpoint Ellipse Drawing Algorithm
 Time taken: 30 mins
 1. Learnt how to draw an ellipse with both major axis and minor axis.

+Commit#9 - Day 7 - Draw Parabola && Day 8 - Draw Hyperbola completed
+1. Learnt how to plot a parabola
+2. Learnt how to plot an advanced parabola with parameters a and b ( b.y = a.x² format )
+3. Learnt how to plot a hyperbola